Quote Oversize/Overweight Loads In Seconds

 Not available

-RESTRICTION STATUS: UNKNOWN The source document retrieved at 2026-04-01T00:00:27Z is Alaska DOT&PF's standing Weight Restriction Bulletin (17 AAC 25.100), a policy and reference document that defines how restrictions are calculated and applied.
-It does not announce a currently active, pending, or lifted restriction event, and specifies no highway, effective date, or current restriction level.
-Real-time status cannot be confirmed from this document alone.
-Verify current status directly at the DOT&PF weight restrictions portal before dispatch.
+RESTRICTION STATUS: UNKNOWN The source document retrieved at 2026-04-01T00:00:27Z is Alaska DOT&PF's standing Weight Restriction Bulletin (17 AAC 25.100), a permanent policy and reference document.
+It does not announce a currently active, pending, or lifted restriction event, and specifies no highway, effective date, or current restriction tier.
+Real-time restriction status cannot be confirmed from this document alone.
+Verify current status directly at the DOT&PF weight restrictions portal before every dispatch.
 State highways only; local roads not covered.

 "The Department of Transportation and Public Facilities may prohibit the operation of vehicles upon any highway or may impose restrictions on any aspect of vehicle operation on any highway whenever the highway, in the judgment of the commissioner, may be seriously damaged or destroyed by such operation."